Choose digital tools that are fit for purpose

 - Demonstrate organizational commitment from the top

-Igor shared a cautionary tale, “Don’t innovate for innovation’s sake” he stressed, “otherwise you’ll end up with dozens of separate tools.”
-Make sure you check the business objective and “ask why.”
+Igor shared a cautionary tale, concluding: “Don’t innovate for innovation’s sakeotherwise you’ll end up with dozens of separate tools.”
+Make sure you check the business objective and ask why.

 Key take-away from Jane, “once you’re clear about what you want to achieve, engage the right people with the right language.”

-On a panel led by Malavika Tohani, experts discussed the growing popularity of ‘digital twin’ technology.
-Malavika explained that a digital twin is a computer model, a digital replica of a physical asset such as an industrial facility, and that by integrating data, leaders can monitor operations in close to real-time in addition to trialling scenarios.
+On a panel led by Malavika, experts discussed the growing popularity of ‘digital twin’ technology.
+Malavika explained that a digital twin is a computer model, a digital replica of a physical asset such as an industrial facility.
+By integrating data via the model, you a can monitor operations in close to real-time, and go through various scenarios.

 - Safer operations